 You must keep in repair the structure and exterior of the property including drains, gutters and external pipes.
-You are obliged to keep in repair and proper working order the installations in the property for the supply of water, gas and electricity and for sanitation.
-You are required to keep installations in the property for space heating and heating water in repair and proper working order.
+You are obliged to keep in repair and proper working order the installations in the property for the supply of water, gas and electricity, and for sanitation, and for heating water.

 All furniture and soft furnishings provided in rented accommodation must comply with the regulations.
-Any items that do not comply or do not have evidence of their complying will have to be removed prior to the tenancy commencing.
-Certain exclusions do apply, and we can advise you of these.
+Any items that do not comply or do not show evidence of complying will have to be removed prior to the start of the tenancy.
+Exemptions do apply, and we can advise you of these.

 The Gas Safety (Installation and Use) Regulations 1998

-All gas appliances, pipework, and meters must be inspected and certificated by a GAS SAFE registered engineer every twelve months.
+All gas appliances, pipework, and meters must be checked, inspected and certificated by a Gas Safe Register engineer every twelve months.
 Compliance is vital as deaths are caused each year by the use of faulty appliances and, where no inspection has been carried out, landlords are considered responsible.
-Oscar Knight will arrange for our approved engineers to carry out the relevant inspections with minimum fuss and at competitive rates.
+Oscar Knight will arrange for our approved engineers to carry out the relevant inspections with minimum fuss, and at competitive rates.

 The Electrical Equipment (Safety) Regulations 1994

-You must ensure that electrical equipment is safe and will not cause danger to your tenants, and that it satisfies the safety requirements of the 1994 Regulations.
-We can recommend suitably qualified electrical contractors to advise and carry out inspections where appropriate.
+You must make sure electrical equipment is safe and will not cause danger to your tenants, and that it satisfies the safety requirements of the 1994 Regulations.
+We can recommend suitably qualified electrical contractors to carry out inspections where appropriate.

 The Building Regulations 1991 (Smoke Alarms)

-The Building Regulations 1991 insist that mains-operated smoke alarms must be fitted in all new buildings.
-Property built before 1992 need not comply.
-However Oscar Knight recommend that a battery-operated smoke alarm be fitted to every floor of a rented property, to better protect tenants and your investment.
+The Building Regulations 1991 requires that mains-operated smoke alarms must be fitted in all new buildings.
+Property built before 1992 does not comply.
+However, Oscar Knight recommends that a battery-operated smoke alarm be fitted to every floor of a rented property to better protect tenants and your investment.

-An EPC is a report prepared by a Domestic Energy Assessor (or DEA) on the energy efficiency / carbon footprint of a particular property, not to be confused with reports on safety of electrical or gas installations.
-As well as providing information on the current energy efficiency of a property, it also provides an idea of to what level and how it could be improved upon.
+An EPC is a report prepared by a Domestic Energy Assessor (DEA) on the energy efficiency / carbon footprint of a particular property.
+This is not to be confused with reports on the safety of electrical or gas installations.
+As well as providing information on the current energy efficiency of a property, it also provides an idea of how it can be improved upon.